 Were you a restaurant or bar worker during COVID-19?

-September 2023: The FABS study is interviewing employees who were bullied, harassed, and/or experienced violence in the workplace.
-We offer $75 for participation and interviews can be conducted in English, Spanish, Filipino, Punjabi, Farsi, Vietnamese, and Chinese.
+October 2023: The FABS study is interviewing employees who were bullied, harassed, and/or experienced violence in the workplace.
+We offer $75 for participation and interviews can be conducted in Spanish, Filipino, Punjabi, Farsi, Vietnamese, Chinese, and English.
 Share your story!

 Presentation at the Annual Conference of the International Society for Environmental Epidemiology